KITmetricslab/covid19-forecast-hub-de/README.md

 This repository assembles forecasts of cumulative and incident COVID19 deaths in Germany in a standardized format.
 It is run by members of the [Chair of Econometrics and Statistics at Karlsruhe Institute of Technology](https://statistik.econ.kit.edu/index.php) and the [Computational Statistics Group at Heidelberg Institute of Technology](https://www.h-its.org/research/cst/).

 The effort parallels the [US COVID-19 forecast hub](COVID-19 Forecast Hub) run by the UMass-Amherst Influenza Forecasting Center of Excellence based at the [Reich Lab](https://reichlab.io/).
-We are in close exchange with the ReichLab team and follow the general structure and [data format](https://github.com/reichlab/covid19-forecast-hub#data-model) defined there.
+We are in close exchange with the Reich Lab team and follow the general structure and [data format](https://github.com/reichlab/covid19-forecast-hub#data-model) defined there.

 Unlike in the more advanced US COVID19 forecast hub, forecasts are currently not submitted to us by pull request.
 Instead, we actively collect available forecasts from various teams and re-format them in a standardized way.